-Here is a collection of personal stories, poetry, art & videos created by women, their partners or family and friends who have experienced PP.
+Here is a further collection of personal stories, poetry, art and videos created by women, their partners or family and friends who have experienced postpartum psychosis (PP).

 If you have any pieces that you would like to share or like to contribute, please email us.